leangjia/blender_docs/trunk/blender_docs/manual/compositing/types/filter/bokeh_blur.rst

 Variable Size
    Allows a variable blur radius, if the Size input is an image.
-Max blur
+Max Blur
-   Max blur is intended to act as an optimization tool by limiting the number of pixels across which the blur is calculated.
+   Max Blur is intended to act as an optimization tool by limiting the number of pixels across which the blur is calculated.